Experts on AI adoption in enterprises congregate at World AI Show | Business

 - India

 The 39th global edition of the World AI Show by Trescon kicked off on Wednesday in Mumbai.
-The event will bring together the brightest minds from artificial intelligence (AI) and machine learning (ML) landscape to discuss their innovative applications and their scope in future India's new normal.
-The event will further focus on mapping AI adoption in India's enterprises and explore future technologies, according to a statement.
+The event brought together the brightest minds from artificial intelligence (AI) and machine learning (ML) landscape to unravel innovative applications and their futuristic scope in India's new normal.
+The event also focused on mapping AI adoption in India's enterprises and exploration of future technologies, according to a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)